-The largest division of the Chino Valley Fire District is emergency services, which is responsible for emergency medical services, fire suppression, mitigation of disasters, and rescue activities.
+The largest department of Chino Valley Fire is emergency services, which is responsible for emergency medical services, fire suppression, mitigation of disasters, and rescue activities.

 ABOUT THE EMERGENCY SERVICES DIVISION

-The emergency services division is overseen by the emergency services deputy chief and is comprised of three shifts (A, B, C).
+The emergency services department is overseen by the emergency services deputy chief and is comprised of three shifts (A, B, C).
 Suppression staff work 24 hours a day, seven days a week, 365 days a year.
-Each day there is a shift battalion chief and 32 suppression personnel on duty responding to over 10,000 emergency and non-emergency calls per year from seven medic engines, four paramedic squads, one ladder truck, and a shift battalion chief unit.
+Each day there is a shift battalion chief and 36 suppression personnel on duty responding to over 14,000 emergency and non-emergency calls per year from seven medic engines, five paramedic squads, one ladder truck, and a shift battalion chief unit.
 Technical teams within the emergency services division include:

 - Confined Space Rescue